For the updated version of this article, please check DIVIDENDS TAX ROMANIAN COMPANY

 Yes, indeed this year’s changes to the Tax Code apply to the dividends in Romania, as well.

-The new legal provisions presented in the new Tax Code of Romania provide that dividends paid by a company, a Romanian legal entity to another Romanian legal entity will be taxed with the percentage of 16%.
+The new legal provisions presented in the new Tax Code of Romania provide that dividends paid by a company, a Romanian legal entity to another Romanian legal entity will be taxed with a percentage of 16%.
 Investors who wish to know more about the changes can reach out to the experts at our Romanian law firm.

 It is important to note that the tax on dividends can not become applicable in case the person who collects dividends from the affiliated company holds more than 10% of the share capital at the company for a period exceeding one year.

 The lawyers within the law firm Darie, Manea & Associates have extensive experience in commercial law, this experience being represented by a pregnant baggage of legal information, complete and updated, that help our clients receive the best solutions to their problems, whichever they may be.
-Do not hesitate to contact our team for legal advice on this matter!
+Do not hesitate to contact our law firm in Romania for legal advice on this matter!